Borna Sosa

-Borna Sosa (/hr/; born 21 January 1998) is a Croatian professional footballer who plays as a left-back or left wing-back for club Crystal Palace and the Croatia national team.
+Borna Sosa (/hr/; born 21 January 1998) is a Croatian professional footballer who plays as a left-back or wing-back for Bundesliga club 1.
+FC Köln, on loan from club Crystal Palace, and the Croatia national team.

 Club career

 Dinamo Zagreb

 Sosa was born in the Prečko neighbourhood of Zagreb to Herzegovinian Croat parents from Gradac, near Posušje.
 He was a youth player for Dinamo Zagreb.
 He was given his Prva HNL debut for Dinamo by coach Zoran Mamić on 7 March 2015 in a 2–0 home win over Zagreb, starting and playing the full 90 minutes.
 On 10 May 2016, he played full 90 minutes in the Croatian Cup Final as Dinamo defeated Slaven Belupo 2–1.
 He made his European debut on 12 July 2016, when coach Zlatko Kranjčar substituted him for Alexandru Mățel in the 66th minute of the 2–1 victory over Vardar in Skopje in the Champions League second qualifying round.
 Over the course of four seasons at Dinamo, Sosa made 41 appearances and six assists for his hometown club.